kerberos-io/hub/README.md

 Building further on those `subscriptions`, you will find a `settings` collection that contains the quota for each `subscription`.

+# Upgrade

+After installation you might want to upgrade Kerberos Hub to the latest version, or change some of the settings.
+With Helm charts all settings are configured through the `values.yaml` file.
+After you made modifications to the `values.yaml` file, for example the version tag or a new DNS name, you can run the `helm upgrade` command as following.

+    helm upgrade kerberoshub kerberos/hub -f values.yaml -n kerberos

+The first argument is the helm project name, you could find this out by running `helm ls -n kerberos`.
+The following element is the helm chart name, and the last one is the `values.yaml` file with the new configuration.

 # Building

 To build a new release the following steps needs to be executed.